ethereum/ethereum-org/views/content/token.md

       }
     }

 You could modify this to anything else: maybe reward someone who finds a solution for a new puzzle, wins a game of chess, install a solar panel—as long as that can be somehow translated to a contract.
-Or maybe you want to create a central bank for your personal country, so you can keep track of hours worked, favors owed or control of property.
+Or maybe you want to create a central bank for your personal country, so you can keep track of hours worked, favours owed or control of property.
 In that case you might want to add a function to allow the bank to remotely freeze funds and destroy tokens if needed.

 ### Register a name for your coin